karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > Would there be a correlation between beta and TSP?

-No. The parameter $\beta$ is not a property, nor an output of each Monte Carlo simulation, it is a choice of parametrization of our uncertainty, i.e. you cannot find one $\beta$ value for each simulation so you cannot compute a correlation between $\beta$ and
+No. The parameter $\beta$ is not a property, nor an output of each Monte Carlo simulation.
+It is a choice of parametrization of our uncertainty, i.e. you cannot find one $\beta$ value for each simulation so you cannot compute a correlation between $\beta$ and
 $TSP$.
 The variable $TSP$ is an output and has one value for each Monte